-So, the ego questioning “doership” and free will also happen according to the cosmic law.
+So, the ego questioning “doership” and free will also happens according to the cosmic law.
 Your stumbling upon this message of non-doership was also predetermined.

 This is something extremely difficult to absorb for the ego.
 The idea of not having personal volition or free will is extremely disturbing.
 And usually, it ends up in an inconclusive debate.